zainafzal08/DM-Dashboard/README.md

 This is identical to the NPC card but details various enemies not in battle.

 You can also generate enemies on the fly in the same way.

-> Battle card

-This is a card to let you start a battle and shift the dashboard into the battle phase.
-It takes in a initiative roll for all players who are involved (if a player is not involved don't give them a roll and they won't be put into the battle)

-It also asks you to specify which enemies are involved.
-It will automatically roll initiative and put them into the order.

 ##### Battle phase